GradyDean/MyIDS/README.md

 building my own IDS (intrustion detection system) where I really wanted to focus on deauth attacks, since they can easily go unnoticed.
 This is sill a work in progress, but hopefull will be something anyone can deploy over their network to look for suspicious behavior.

+In the main branch:
+The python file contains the IDS.
+Currently it can run over a network and do live packet capture.
+It has a variety of functions to detect attacks.
+Most of them are still in progress, but the core detect_attack function should be working by alerting there is an attack after a certain amount of deauth frames have been passed in length of time.